GSA/notifications-admin/terraform/README.md

 1. Ensure that `import.sh` includes a line and correct IDs for any resources created
 1. Run `./teardown_creds.sh` to remove the space deployer account used to create the s3 bucket

+Notes:
+- The `run.sh` commands will move your `cf target` to the `notify-management` space, so make sure to re-target afterwards.
+- If you have trouble with `./run.sh plan`, try getting on the GSA VPN.
+It may be necessary to connect to the cloud.gov API.

 ### To make changes to the bootstrap module

 *This should not be necessary in most cases*